splunk/public-o11y-docs/_includes/gdi/available-azure.rst

-Splunk Observability Cloud collects data from the Azure services listed on the table below as explained in :ref:`connect-to-azure`.
+By default Splunk Observability Cloud collects metrics from the Azure services listed on the table below as explained in :ref:`connect-to-azure`.

 .. list-table::
   :header-rows: 1